mcci-catena/Catena-Sketches/catena4612_simple/README.md

 <!-- ![provisioned](./assets/provisioned.png) -->

 Then reboot your Catena using the command `system reset`.
-If you're using the Aruidno environment on Windows, you will have to close and re-open the serial monitor after resetting the Catena.
+If you're using the Arduino environment on Windows, you will have to close and re-open the serial monitor after resetting the Catena.

 You should then see a series of messages including: